moetunes/dminiwm/README.md

   * Added having applications open on specified desktop
   * Added a click to focus option
   * Added ability to change back to last opened desktop.
+  * Transient windows are now always floating and always on top

 ###Installation